top of page

 • 1 min read

-Parmigianino portrays an angry rabbit
+Parmigianino depicts an angry rabbit

-At the circumcision of Christ — no
+At the circumcision of Christ — no, it's

-Two rabbits, the other scuttling
+Two of them, the other scuttling away!

-Fagiolo dell’Arco saw a dead rat
+Fagiolo dell’Arco saw a dead rat—

-"Revelatory detail" leads the eye astray.*
+"Revelatory detail" leads the eye astray;*

 Parmigianino, The Circumcision (1523).
 Detroit Institute of Arts, Detroit.